Best places to photograph Tokyo

 It can be difficult to visit the many districts and lifestyles that bring out the best of photography opportunities in this dynamic city without extensive planning and spending quite some time in the city.
 There are many photogenic attractions, food venues, people watching spots and unusual areas in the city to keep you busy and wandering through the different areas in the city.
 Fortunately, I will highlight some of my favorite things to do in Tokyo and scenic places for you to explore and have your camera ready to shoot because you will definitely find some amazing photo opportunities to capture while checking out the best things to do in Tokyo.

-When is the best time to visit Tokyo, Japan?
+Weather and best time to visit Tokyo, Japan

 Following is a quick guide of some of my favorite places to capture the best photos of Tokyo, locations you should visit and what to do in Tokyo while experiencing unique places in this vibrant and colorful city.